alexmilowski/littleflow/littleflow.md

 A :out → B :out → C
 ```

-TTo send the output of A to both B and C, you must terminate the first flow statement:
+To send the output of A to both B and C, you must terminate the first flow statement:

 ```
 A :out → B;